 Fanboys won't care of course.
 The act is Japanese, all-girl and the same manga-loving dude who five minutes earlier would insist, ‘Nemophila is metal’ or ‘this band rawks’ or ‘this band is brootal’ will declare his unbridled love that Nemophila can rap or express admiration with a straight face that it included a bubblegum punk track.
 For the rest of us, however, identity, deliberation, music and metal count for something.

 There are several good individual performances on this disc.
 The members are clearly well practiced on their respective instruments.
-Yet, this is neither a sublime band nor an album for fans of or lovers of a song, of heavy metal or of riffs. - Ali “The Metallian”
+Yet, this is neither a sublime band nor an album for fans, or lovers, of song, heavy metal or riffs. - Ali “The Metallian”